oliviaxyl/Mobile-App-Rating-Prediction-/README.md

 ### Data

 The data was extracted from the iTunes Search API at Apple.
 Inc website.
-The original data set has input variables, and total of 7197 observations before data pre-processing.
+The original data set has 16 independent variables, and total of 7197 observations before data pre-processing.
 The data set is as
 follows:

 <p align="center">